eclipse-score/toolchains_gcc/README.md

 ## Configuring the toolchain to a project needs
 The `score_toolchains_gcc` module currently supports only GNU GCC version **12.2.0**.
 Support for multiple GCC versions is planned, with future versions expected to be selectable via an extended toolchain interface.
 As of now, version 12.2.0 is the sole supported target.

 The module exposes an API that allows consumers to enable or disable specific toolchain behaviors related to compilation diagnostics.
-The following features can be individually configured:
+By default, the toolchain activates the following features using predefined compiler flags:

-1. Minimal warning flags — enables a basic set of compiler warnings
+1. Minimal warning flags — enables a basic set of compiler warnings (e.g., `-Wall, -Wextra`)
-2. Strict warning flags — enables a more aggressive set of warnings (e.g., `-Wall, -Wextra`)
+2. Strict warning flags — enables a more aggressive set of warnings (e.g., `-Wpedantic`)
 3. A `treat warnings as errors` flags — promotes all warnings to errors (e.g., `-Werror`)

+Consumers can disable any of these features by prefixing the feature name with a dash (e.g., `-minimal_warnings`).
+When a feature is disabled this way, neither the default nor any user-defined flags associated with it will be applied.
+Additionally, consumers can adjust the compiler's warning behavior by adding custom flags or disabling specific warnings using the `-Wno-` prefix.
 These features provide fine-grained control over the compiler's warning policy.
-If no features are explicitly selected, the toolchain will apply no additional warning-related flags by default.

 To set wanted flags, the following API needs to be used:
 ```python